mroi/unison-intercept/README.md

 additional configuration options used by other intercepts.
 All additional options start with `#` and therefore look like comments to the normal Unison parser.

-**post**
+**prepost**
-Runs post processing commands whenever a specified file is changed.
-This step is configured using lines of the form `#post = Path PATH -> COMMAND`.
-Global post commands, which execute once synchronization is fully completed, are configured as `#postcmd = COMMAND`.
+Runs pre and post processing commands.
+Global pre and post commands, which execute once synchronisation starts and completes, are configured as `#precmd = COMMAND` and `#postcmd = COMMAND`.
+Lines of the form `#post = Path PATH -> COMMAND` cause a command to be executed whenever a specific file has been changed.

 Sandboxing
 ----------